Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Related work

 \subsection{AI-powered data storytelling tools}

 Data storytelling and narrative visualization tools have become increasingly popular in recent years.
 These tools aim to help users create compelling data stories by providing data-driven insights and suggestions for visualization.
-AI in these tools has the potential to significantly enhance the storytelling process by automating certain tasks and providing users with new ways of analyzing and visualizing data.
+AI in these tools has the potential to significantly enhance the storytelling process by automating tasks in the data storytelling workflow.

-To enhance the workflow of data storytelling, researchers have used AI techniques for different parts.
-Researchers have used vision techniques to the visual structure and semantics of infographics \cite{lu2020exploring, wang2021animated}.
-They are also used to help with different dimensions of design to make data storytelling more effective and engaging for communicating the intended message.
-The dimensions include color \cite{yuan2021infocolorizer}, layout \cite{qian2020retrieve}, graphics \cite{kim2016data, wang2018infonice}, motions and animations \cite{thompson2021data, wang2021animated, ge2021cast}.
-Researchers also try to understand the design space of data storytelling \cite{segel2010narrative, bach2018design, bach2017emerging, brehmer2016timelines, ren2017chartaccent}, and to automate or semi-automate the process of creating and recommending data storytelling in the form of infographics \cite{cui2019text}, data videos \cite{amini2016authoring, shi2021autoclips, shin2022roslingifier}, data comics \cite{kang2021toonnote}, etc., from various sources of data.
-To produce better results, data storytelling researchers also try to evaluate and compare different infographics designs and methods using quantitative and qualitative measures, from the perspectives of memorability \cite{borkin2013makes}, cognition \cite{borkin2015beyond}, or aesthetics \cite{harrison2015infographic, fu2019visualization}.
+\re{To enhance the workflow of data storytelling, researchers have used AI techniques in various approaches.
+They have applied vision techniques to understand the visual structure and semantics of infographics \cite{lu2020exploring, wang2021animated}.
+AI techniques are also used for different dimensions of design to make data storytelling more effective and engaging for communicating the intended message.
+The dimensions include color \cite{yuan2021infocolorizer, shi2022colorcook}, layout \cite{qian2020retrieve}, graphics \cite{kim2016data, wang2018infonice}, motions and animations \cite{wang2021animated, ge2021cast}.
+Researchers also try to automate or semi-automate the process of creating and recommending data storytelling in the form of infographics \cite{cui2019text}, data videos \cite{shi2021autoclips, shin2022roslingifier}, data comics \cite{kang2021toonnote}, data articles~\cite{sultanum2023datatales}, etc., under different scenarios, including computational notebooks~\cite{zheng2022telling, li2023notable} and visual analytics systems~\cite{chen2018supporting, gratzl2016visual}.
+For better results, existing research further attempts to evaluate visual designs in data stories with AI~\cite{fu2019visualization}.}

-These studies have considered the human-AI collaboration from separate perspectives of the whole data communication pipeline.
-There is also research that considers the whole process of data storytelling.
-For example, Samuel~\etal \cite{gratzl2016visual}, Chen~\etal \cite{chen2018supporting}, and Li~\etal \cite{li2023notable} consider data exploration and storytelling as an integrated workflow.
-Data practitioners may come back to data exploration when they create data stories, and the workflow should be bridged to ease these iterations.
-Taking one step further, we conduct an interview study from the data analysts' perspectives to understand their daily work.
-Further, we dig deeper into how users think of AI collaborators' jobs and roles when they do data storytelling with the help of recent AI advances.